rayryeng/Udacity_Machine_Learning_Engineer_Nanodegree/dog_breed_classification_capstone/Capstone_Project_Proposal.md

 Fortunately this dataset is supplied by the Udacity Machine Learning Engineer Nanodegree Course.
 The dataset consists of already segregated training, validation and test groups.
 The input images must be colour images, though they can be of any resolution.
 Of course these must be images as the goal is to idenify what the canine breed would be in an image.
 In addition, the dataset consists of both dogs and humans.

 For the dog images dataset, the images are of various resolutions but there are 8,351 images which are further segregated into 6,680 images for the training set, 836 images for the validation dataset and 835 images for the test dataset, approximately creating an 80%-10%-10% split.
 The images contain different backgrounds, and for each category the images are not balanced.
 Specifically, there are more images in one category than another.
-The number can vary between 4 and 8 images per category.

 For the human images dataset, this contains 13233 total human images which are sorted by their corresponding names with each name in a directory.
 There are 5,750 unique names and each image is of size 250 x 250.
 The images also have different backgrounds and perspectives.
 The data is also not balanced as some directories have only one image when other directories have several images.